 So, tl;dr: nonfree WiFi devices aren't inherently highly dangerous, but poor system design can make them a lot more dangerous than they need to be.
 I'd be somewhat surprised if many phones on the market actually isolate the WiFi device properly.

-RE: Recent vulnerability in Broadcom's Wi-Fi firmware - are Replicant-based devices affected? - Added by Kurtis Hanna about 2 years ago
+RE: Recent vulnerability in Broadcom's Wi-Fi firmware - are Replicant-based devices affected? - Added by Kurtis Hanna over 4 years ago

 I could be mistaken, but I think the internal Broadcom Wi-Fi in Replicant devices don't work.
 This vulnerability would only be an issue if you added the propriety blob back to Replicant to get the internal Broadcom wifi to work.
 This isn't recommended by our project.